robur-coop/mkernel/slides/retreat.md

 ## FFI, example with a block device

-`miou-solo5` implements FFI for Solo5:
+`mkernel` implements FFI for Solo5:

 ```ocaml
 let () =